Denuded land to thriving abundance - story of swaYYam, Open Shell Farm and the 1000 Tree Project

 swaYYam is a collective of educators, farmers, natural builders, artists, and other talented team members

-swaYYam is located in Yelachatti village, which is locate next to the Bandipur Tiger Reserve National Park in state of Karnataka, India
+swaYYam’s Open Shell Farm is located in Yelachatti village, on the edge of the Bandipur Tiger Reserve National Park in state of Karnataka, India

 All Events are currently suspended due to COVID 19.
 Please check back for updates